What are NPS?

 The use of NPS is often linked to health problems.
 In general, side effects of NPS range from seizures to agitation, aggression, acute psychosis as well as potential development of dependence.
 NPS users have frequently been hospitalized with severe intoxications.
 Safety data on toxicity and carcinogenic potential of many NPS are not available or very limited, and information on long-term adverse effects or risks are still largely unknown.
 Purity and composition of products containing NPS are often not known, which places users at high risk as evidenced by hospital emergency admissions and deaths associated with NPS, often including cases of poly-substance use.

-Global emergence of new psychoactive substances up to November 2023:
+Global emergence of new psychoactive substances, up to July 2024:

 Note: The boundaries and names shown and the designations in this document do not imply official endorsement or acceptance by the United Nations.
 Dashed lines represent undetermined boundaries.
 The dotted line represents approximately the Line of Control in Jammu and Kashmir agreed upon by India and Pakistan.
 The final status of Jammu and Kashmir has not yet been agreed upon by the parties.
 The final boundary between the Republic of Sudan and the Republic of South Sudan has not yet been determined.
 A dispute exists between the Governments of Argentina and the United Kingdom of Great Britain and Northern Ireland concerning sovereignty over the Falkland Islands (Malvinas).